drinkingtea/website/content/posts/model-system.md

 these functions could be used for a lot more than just serialization.

-Given these criticisms and some advancements in the C++ language, here is an example of the Ox model system:
+Given these criticisms and some advancements in the C++ language, here is an example of the model system of the Ox (*Nostalgia*'s std-ish library):

 ```cpp
 struct NostalgiaGraphic {